15 Adult Scholarships for Adults Returning to School

 Pell Grants are for undergrads with high need.
 So, while an adult, you may still qualify.
 To know if you are eligible, you submit a FAFSA.
 Or, Free Application for Federal Student Aid.

-The form is available on Oct 1st for the next school year.
-It does two things.
-Figures out your family’s income.
-And weighs it against the cost of attending your college.
-Awards amounts change each year.
-But until June 2020, the max is $6,195.
+The form becomes available on October 1st for the upcoming school year.
+It serves two purposes: determining your family’s income and comparing it to your college’s attendance cost.
+Award amounts may change each year, but until June 2024, the maximum is $7,395.

 Reentry Scholarships